Heurteauville

 Heurteauville (/fr/) is a commune in the Seine-Maritime department in the Normandy region in north-western France.
+The commune was created in 1868 from part of the commune Jumièges.

 Geography

 A farming village is situated in a meander of the river Seine, some 12 mi west of Rouen, on the D65 road.
 Old peat bogs have been preserved as a nature reserve alongside the forest.
 The commune is thought to be unique in France for having two separate ferry services over the river.